Guscyrus-cyber/Splunk_firewall_SOC_monitoring_mac_lab/README.md

 \| stats count

 Visualization: Single Value and Bar Chart\
-Count listening services identified in the firewall dataset.\
+Count listening services identified in the firewall dataset.
+Please refer to images # 20 and 21 in the repository.

 **Step 11 — Save Report**